 - Effective learning and organisational skills

-- Emotional regulation skills including assistance to manage thoughts, feelings and emotions
+- Emotional regulation understanding including assistance to manage thoughts, feelings and emotions

-- Support for carers/partners/siblings to better understand individuals with autism
+- Support for carers/partners/siblings to better understand autism

 - Relationships and sexuality

 Social Workers have the knowledge, skills and expertise to provide capacity-building support that incorporate the physical, social and cultural factors on an individual’s wellbeing.